freeCodeCamp/pantry-for-good/CONTRIBUTING.md

 #### Adding Your Branch

-To create a branch on your local machine (and switch to this branch):
+To create a git branch on your local machine (and switch to this branch):

 ```shell
 $ git checkout -b [name_of_your_new_branch]